patchworkhealth/CloudOps/README.md

 # CloudOps
-A reverse-engineered existing repository for Patchwork's cloud operations and provisioning.
+A reverse-engineered existing repository for Patchwork's cloud operations and provisioning using Pulumi.